safafa/telegram_bot/README.md

 6. Copy the token and place it in datebot.rb instead of <code> Bot.new(ENV['BOT_KEY'])</code> do <code> Bot.new('token')</code>.
 7. Or create .env file inside the root folder.
 8. Copy the token and place it in the .env file like this: BOT_KEY="token".
-9. Run <code>git checkout -b your-branch-name</code>.
-Make your contributions.
+9. To make your contributions.
+Run <code>git checkout -b your-branch-name</code>.
 10. Push your branch up to your forked repository.

 ## Running tests